safe-utils/safeutils/.github/profile/README.md

 ### [JSON to Golang Online Converter](https://safeutils.com/json-to-golang)

-Convert JSON to Golang online.
+JSON to Golang Converter lets you convert JSON to Golang with our tool.
+Quickly transform your JSON data into Go structs.

 ### [JSON to Golang BSON Converter: Convert JSON to Golang BSON Online Tool](https://safeutils.com/json-to-golang-bson)